-<label>.dispatcher_id: a unique, numeric value that identifies a particular cluster set default_set: selects the default cluster set type: the type of cluster set; can be central or distributed
+<label>.dispatcher_id: a unique, numeric value that identifies a particular cluster set

 2. Assignment of cluster sets

 This happens in /etc/ngcp-config/network.yml file, see an example below:

 In the network configuration file typically the load balancer (lb) nodes are assigned to cluster sets.
 More precisely: network interfaces of load balancer nodes that have sip_int type-that are used for SIP signalling and NGCP's internal rtpengine command protocol-are assigned to cluster sets.